Fr0sT-Brutal/awesome-pascal/README.md

 * [DelphiSettingManager](https://github.com/Arvur/DelphiSettingManager).
 Multiple IDE profiles for Delphi (up to XE6).
 Allows to install multiple versions of the same component or different component sets for different projects.

 * [Delphinus](https://github.com/Memnarch/Delphinus).
 New Packagemanager which runs on Delphi XE and newer and uses Github as a Backend to Provide the packages.

+* [SamplingProfiler](https://www.delphitools.info/samplingprofiler/) is a performance profiling tool for Delphi 5 to 32bits Delphi XE4.
+Its purpose is to help locate bottlenecks, even in final, optimized code running at full-speed.

 ## License